baldyga/Akademia_CSS_projectPortfolio9/README.md

 * Sources

 ### Gereral info
-Project portfolio is made on the basis of project design.
+Project portfolio is made on the basic of project design.

 ### Technologies
 Project is created with: